espocrm/documentation/docs/user-guide/emails.md

     You need to have [cron](../administration/server-configuration.md#setting-up-crontab) properly configured in your system to have inbound emails working.

-User can setup IMAP account on Personal Email Accounts page (Emails tab > top-right menu > Personal Email Accounts).
+A regular user can setup an IMAP account on the Personal Email Accounts page (Emails tab > top-right menu > Personal Email Accounts).

 Specify what folders to monitor in *Monitored Folders* field.
-By default it's set to INBOX.
+By default, it's set to INBOX.

-If you use an **external email client** for sending emails, you can add *Sent* folder to monitored ones.
+If you use an **external email client** for email sending, you can add *Sent* folder to monitored ones.
 Emails sent from the external client will be imported to Espo.
-Note, that your external client needs to be configured to store sent emails on IMAP server.
+Note that your external client needs to be configured to store sent emails on the IMAP server.

 *Fetch Since* allows you to choose the date emails should be archived from.
 Set it to some date prior today if you need to archive old emails.

-There is an ability to specify *Folder* in Personal Email Account.
-Incoming emails will be put in that folder.
+There is the ability to specify *Folder* in a Personal Email Account.
+Incoming emails will be put in that Email Folder folder.
+Note that Emails Folders are personal for users.

-!!! note

-    For regular users, access to personal email accounts must be allowed in Roles.
+For regular users, access to Personal Email Accounts must be allowed in Roles.

 ## SMTP accounts

 *(Email sending)*

-Users can setup SMTP settings in their Personal Email Accounts.
-Personal email accounts available at Emails tab > top-right menu > Personal Email Accounts.
+Users can set SMTP settings in their Personal Email Accounts.
+Personal Email Accounts available at Emails tab > top-right menu > Personal Email Accounts.

-!!! note

-    For regular users, access to personal email accounts must be allowed in Roles.
+For regular users, access to Personal Email Accounts must be allowed in Roles.

-Administrator also can allow to use the main system SMTP account as well as Group Email Accounts (mark as Shared).
+An administrator can also allow to use the main system SMTP account as well as Group Email Accounts (needs to mark as Shared).

 Users can have multiple SMTP accounts.